Sri Lankan church and hotel bombings were ‘utterly barbaric’, says Prince Charles

 The Prince of Wales, who greeted individual members of the congregation over a cup of tea after the service, spoke of how inspired he had been by the response of those affected.

 “To see people grieving together across community, ethnicity and religious denomination and standing together in quiet defiance of those who would divide us, gives me confidence that compassion and community will always prevail,” he said.
+(Colombo Gazette)